 7 Things You May Not Know About Working in IT

 Wondering if a career in IT is right for you?
 It's certainly a lucrative and fast-growing field.
-According to the U.S. Bureau of Labor Statistics, the number of computer and information technology jobs is projected to increase 12 percent from 2014 to 2024, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, the number of computer and information technology jobs is projected to increase 15% from 2021 to 2031, much faster than the average for all occupations.
 And many IT jobs offer exceptional job security, high salaries, and benefits that contribute to enhanced work-life balance.
 You've probably heard that an IT job is a solid gig, but what's it really like?
 You may be surprised to find out that you don't need to live in Silicon Valley, be a Millennial or be good at math and science to succeed.
 Keep reading for more facts about working in IT.

-No matter what the role, IT professionals need a good balance of technical and soft skills.
-In fact, four of the top five skills cited in core IT job postings are considered soft skills.
-Technical skills simply aren't enough to truly succeed in an IT job, which means the soft skills you already have could be what make you stand out to hiring managers and to your supervisors once you're hired.
+No matter what the role, IT professionals need a good balance of technical and professional skills.
+In fact, four of the top five skills cited in core IT job postings are considered professional skills.
+Technical skills simply aren't enough to truly succeed in an IT job, which means the professional skills you already have could be what make you stand out to hiring managers and to your supervisors once you're hired.

 Many IT jobs require good communication, problem solving, project management and, yes, customer service.
 It's true – your retail, food service or call center jobs have set you up for success in IT!
 These skills help you work better with others, overcome business challenges and complete projects on time and on budget.